How to Go From Blonde to Brown Hair, According to a Celebrity Colorist

 Do You Need a Filler Shade to Go From Blonde to Brown Hair?

 “If you are going more than two to three shades darker from a pale blonde, you always need to fill the hair first with yellow, orange [or] red tones,” says Lee.
-If you don’t use a filler shade, your brown may end up looking green, ashy or too dark.
+If you don’t use a filler shade, our pros warn that your brown hair may end up looking green, ashy or too dark.

 How to Maintain Blonde-to-Brown Hair